Skip to main content

 • Pulling container images from Amazon ECR

-• Fetching JWKS for authentication
+• Fetching JWKS for authentication (if applicable in your client authentication setup)

 • Connecting to external services